Course - Bachelor's Thesis in History - HIST2020

 Further on evaluation

 The bachelor’s thesis is normally written in Norwegian.
-If the thesis is written in English or in another non-Scandinavian language, the students must include an abstract in Norwegian in their thesis.
+The student must include an abstract in both Norwegian and English in their thesis.

 Specific conditions